kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

     --git-commit $(cd /tmp/try-kosli/code; git rev-parse HEAD)
 ```

-You can see you have built one artifact in your *web-server* pipeline:
+You can see you have built one artifact in your *web-server* flow:

 ```shell {.command}
 kosli ls artifacts --flow web-server